-Consider conducting a survey or quiz to employees before open enrollment to gauge what aspects of a benefits package they are most interested in learning about.
+Consider conducting a survey or quiz to employees before open enrollment to gauge what aspects of their benefits package they are most interested in learning about.
 Employers can create presentations and highlight certain features based on those results.
 Remember, this is a chance to make the process more personal than in the past.

 Make it personal

-Learn more about UMB Healthcare Services, which ranks fifth in total accounts and total deposit assets among all HSA providers (Source: 2019 ‡Devenir Year-end HSA Market Statistics & Trends Report‡).
+Learn more about UMB Healthcare Services, which ranks fifth in total accounts and seventh in total deposit assets among all HSA providers (Source: 2021 Devenir Mid-year HSA Market Statistics & Trends Report‡).